enisdenjo/graphql-ws/PROTOCOL.md

 Direction: **Server -> Client**

-Operation execution error(s) triggered by the `Next` message happening before the actual execution, usually due to validation errors.
+Operation execution error(s) in response to the `Subscribe` message that occur before actual execution, usually due to validation errors.

-A client should be prepared to receive (and ignore) IDs for operations for which it has previously sent a `Complete` message to the server.
+Note: Any errors that occur **as part of execution** should be contained in a `Next` message as specified by the GraphQL protocol.

 ```typescript
 import { GraphQLError } from 'graphql';